 In order to prevent further feelings of despair, you might want to make sure you are living within your means, both now and after graduation.
 Keeping track of your expenses, making a budget, and sticking to it are important skills to have in order to be financially responsible and independent.
 You might consider using software or online budgeting tools that will allow you to track your spending and financial obligations.
 Mint is one option that is free for users.

-If all of this still doesn't alleviate your fears or make you feel more at ease, you may want to consider scheduling an appointment with Counseling and Psychological Services (Morningside) before graduation.
-A counselor can work with you to reduce your feelings of stress and anxiety about your financial future, as well as anything else you might be "freaking out" about.
+If all of this still doesn't alleviate your fears or make you feel more at ease, you may want to consider scheduling an appointment with a counselor before graduation.
+S/he can work with you to reduce your feelings of stress and anxiety about your financial future, as well as anything else you might be "freaking out" about.
 You can also check out the Go Ask Alice!
 Q&A archives under Emotional Health for more tips on managing stress and anxiety.